Latest updates

 To renew the interceptor, this project will utilize trenchless technologies such as cured-in-place-pipe (CIPP) and manhole rehabilitation to avoid excavation.
 This will save time, save money, minimize disturbance and protect the environment while addressing aging infrastructure needs and delivering reliable sewer service.
 In order to facilitate this work, traffic control, cleaning and televising, sanitary sewerage bypass pumping and ancillary work activities will be needed.

-The District is coordinating with the City of Madison, Metro Transit, the Village of Shorewood Hills and Wisconsin Department of Transportation (WISDOT) for this work.
+The District is coordinating with the City of Madison, Metro Transit, the Village of Shorewood Hills and Dane County for this work.

 Trenchless technologies